Italy Pet Import Requirements

 Pet owners should identify the classification of their country of origin before reviewing import regulations for Italy.

 The European Union classifies the movement of pets as non-commercial or commercial.
 These pet import requirements apply to both non-commercial and commercial transports.
-Review the conditions below to determine whether your pet’s transport will be classified as non-commercial or commercial as the requirements for each type of transport are different.
+Review the conditions below to determine whether your pet’s transport will be classified as non-commercial or commercial, as the requirements for each type of transport are different.

 • The transport applies to no more than five pets** unless proof of participation in a competition or show is available, and pets are over six months of age AND

-• The purpose of the transport must not be for adoption, sale, or exchange of ownership.
+• The owner must attest that the purpose of the transport must not be for adoption, sale, or exchange of ownership via a Declaration of Non-Commercial Transport.

-*Some EU Member States will allow a representative assigned by the owner to travel with the pet under non-commercial regulations.
+*Some EU Member States will allow a representative assigned by the owner to travel with the pet under non-commercial regulations; however, the owner must still travel to the same destination no more than 5 days before their pet travels.
+(New regulation)

 All pet owners transporting their pets under non-commercial regulations must sign a Declaration of Non-Commercial Transport stating that their pet’s transport does not involve the sale or transfer of ownership of their pet.